Student And Staff Data From Area School District Were Dumped On The Dark Web, And Parents And Staffers Had No Clue

 CHICAGO (CBS) — If your child’s school gets hacked and their personal information gets stolen, you might never hear about it.

 CBS 2 found one southwest suburban school district that was targeted.
-Private information was taken with parents and staff caught completely off guard.
-That is — until CBS 2 Investigator Dana Kozlov told them.READ MORE: 4-Year-Old Girl With Autism Comes Home From School With Bruises, And Fight To Move Schools Goes Horrible Until Mom Gets Results With CBS 2
+Private information was taken, with parents and staff caught completely off guard.
+That is — until CBS 2 Investigator Dana Kozlov told them.READ MORE: School Bus Driver Shortage Prompts Oswego District 308 To Hold Remote Learning For Junior High, High School Students

 Kozlov cold-called suburban strangers from names on a list the CBS 2 Investigators pieced together.
 She called to alert them to some of their most private details CBS 2 found publicly exposed on the dark web.